arjungulzzz/ErrorAnalysis/README.md

 - `totalCount`: The total number of logs matching the query filters.
 This is crucial for the UI's pagination controls, **both for the main table and for the drill-down sub-tables**.
 - `groupData`: Must be an empty array `[]`.

+To optimize performance, the `chartData` property now contains pre-aggregated breakdowns for all possible fields.
+The frontend will no longer request a specific breakdown; it will receive all of them and switch between them locally.

 ```json
 {
   "logs": [